You are here:

 In accordance with College policy, smoking is prohibited from all areas in campus housing.
 See Campus Smoking Policy for more information.

 The College does not allow commercial solicitation of products or services in campus housing.
 This policy applies to off-campus groups or individuals.
 Printed advertisements may be posted on information bulletin boards in the residence halls.
 Non-profit campus groups may request to conduct fund raising activities in specific halls.
-You must secure approval of the plans and projects from the Office of the Student Life.
+You must secure approval of the plans and projects from the Office of the Vice President of Student Life/Dean of Students (or designee).

 RH8 Visitation Program